maxGraph/maxGraph/packages/website/docs/usage/codecs.md

 **TODO:** explain import/export, encode/decode

 ## Codecs registration

-To register codecs, you can use the `registerModelCodecs` function, which registers the codecs for the `maxGraph` model.
+The use of codecs requires to register the codecs for the classes you want to encode/decode prior using a `Codec`.

+`maxGraph` provides several functions to register the codecs provided out of the box:
+- `registerModelCodecs` to register the Model codecs.

-list of function here
+**TODO list of function here**

 :::warning

-From [version 0.6.0](https://github.com/maxGraph/maxGraph/releases/tag/v0.6.0) of `maxGraph`, codecs supplied by maxGraph are no longer registered by default, they **MUST** be registered before performing an `encode` or `decode`
+From [version 0.6.0](https://github.com/maxGraph/maxGraph/releases/tag/v0.6.0) of `maxGraph`, codecs supplied by `maxGraph` are no longer registered by default, they **MUST** be registered before performing an `encode` or `decode`

-For example:
-- You can use the `registerModelCodecs` function (or other related functions) to register the Model codecs.
-- To serialize the `maxGraph` model, you can use the `ModelXmlSerializer` class, which registers codecs under the hood and provide a simpler syntax.

 :::